missionpinball/mpf-docs/install/mac.rst

 graphics, video, and sound features.
 So next you need to download these frameworks and copy them to your Mac's frameworks folder.
-There are actually five different frameworks MPF needs, and downloading them all separately is kind of a pain (especially finding the right versions and everyething), so we have created a single ZIP file which has everything you need.
+There are actually five different frameworks MPF needs, and downloading them all separately is kind of a pain (especially finding the right versions and everything), so we have created a single ZIP file which has everything you need.

 Download the zip of the multimedia frameworks `here <https://www.dropbox.com/s/ohrs8tn0yh2y7oe/mpf_mac_frameworks.zip?dl=1>`_.